 Major dealer banks in the recent financial crisis suffered from the new forms of bank runs.
 Dealer banks are often considered too big to fail since they are mostly parts of large, sophisticated organizations, and their failures can damage the economy.

-The main lines of a dealer banks’ business are:
+The main lines of a dealer bank’s business are:

 For simplicity, large dealer banks are treated as members of a distinct class despite there being many significant disparities in many aspects.
-The most insignificant lines of businesses of these dealer banks include securities markets, securities lending, repurchase agreements, and derivatives.
+The most insignificant lines of business of these dealer banks include securities markets, securities lending, repurchase agreements, and derivatives.

-There is always an intermediation by dealer banks between securities issuers and investors in the primary market, and among investors in the secondary markets.
+There is always intermediation by dealer banks between securities issuers and investors in the primary market, and among investors in the secondary markets.
 Sometimes acting as an underwriter, a dealer purchases equities or bonds from an issuer and, over time, sells them to investors in the primary markets.

-Sellers hit the dealer’s bid prices, while buyers hit the dealer’s ask prices in the secondary markets.
+Sellers hit the dealer’s bid prices, while buyers hit the dealer’s asking prices in the secondary markets.
 The intermediation of OTC securities markets is dominated by dealer banks, covering bonds issued by corporations, municipalities, specific national governments, and securitized credit products.

 Furthermore, interdealer brokers and electronic trading platforms intermediate trade between dealers in some securities.
 Dealers are also active in secondary equity markets despite public equities being easily traded on exchanges.
-Speculative investing is popular among banks with dealer subsidiaries and can partly be aided by the ability to observe inflow and outflow of capital from certain securities classes.
+Speculative investing is popular among banks with dealer subsidiaries and can partly be aided by the ability to observe the inflow and outflow of capital from certain securities classes.

 Repos markets are likewise good intermediation points for securities dealers.
 A counterparty posts government bonds, corporate bonds, government-sponsored enterprises’ securities, or other securities like CDOs as collateral against the performance of a borrowed or lent loan.